GeospatialCentroid/learning_data_analysis_with_python/README.md

 To launch JupyterLab

 ---
 Alternatively: [Anaconda](https://www.anaconda.com/) (a data science platform that includes all the required software) can be used to run these notebooks.
-The following [Software Setup](https://swcarpentry.github.io/python-novice-inflammation/instructor/index.html#setup)
+Here's a link to these [setup instructions](https://swcarpentry.github.io/python-novice-inflammation/instructor/index.html#setup).